kdandank/418CacheSim/final-report.md

 ## 1. SUMMARY
-> We have implemented a Cache Simulator for analyzing how different Snooping-Based Cache Coherence Protocols perform under various workloads.
+> We have implemented a Cache Simulator for analyzing how different Snooping-Based Cache Coherence Protocols - MSI, MESI, MOSI, MOESI, Dragonfly, and Competitive Snooping; perform under various workloads.
 Given any program, we can use our simulator to compare the performance of various protocols, based on number of Bus Transactions, Memory Requests, Memory Write-Backs and Cache-to-Cache Transfers.

 ## 2. BACKGROUND
 > We have studied about different snooping based Cache Coherence Protocols in class.
 Whenever a processor wants to read